 How do You Battle Loneliness?

-First, realize that everyone feels loneliness at one time or another.
+First, realize that everyone feels secluded at one time or another.
 Secondly, loneliness is a sign or symptom that something needs to change in your life.
 And, making a change requires taking some type of action.
 So loneliness is not likely to resolve from passivity.

 - Get involved in community service.
 Frequently, when we think more of others and take care of their needs we focus less on ourselves and therefore, our problems.
 Also, doing something for someone else makes us feel good about ourselves.